 You drain your pint in two deep gulps.

 I’m taken aback.
-Your tankard had been two-thirds full.
+Your tankard had been almost full.

 ‘I need a leak,’ you say.
 ‘Just going to pop to the loo.’